 Breast Implant Illness is the name given to various symptoms and illnesses reported by women who have experienced adverse health conditions and chronic problems with their health after implantation.

-There has been a great deal of controversy and unanswered questions regarding breast implant illness and the safety of breast implants especially after the recent FDA confirmation of the risk of breast implant-associated large cell lymphoma, a rare version of non-Hodgkins lymph cancer.
+There has been a great deal of controversy and unanswered questions regarding breast implant illness and the safety of breast implants especially after the FDAs confirmation of the risk of breast implant associated large cell lymphoma, a rare version of non-Hodgkins lymph cancer.

 Researchers have found that women with silicone gel-filled breast implants that had ruptured were significantly more likely to have fibromyalgia, polymyositis, Hashimoto’s thyroiditis, pulmonary fibrosis, eosinophilic fasciitis, and polymyalgia.

-In addition to these conditions, many patients also had symptoms of biotoxicity from mold and yeast overgrowth due to an immune deficiency, which is common in any patient with leaking or ruptured silicone implants.
+Many patients also had symptoms of biotoxicity from mycotoxin illness, mold, fungal and yeast overgrowth due to an immune deficiency, which is common in any patient with leaking or ruptured silicone implants.

 Infection appears to be a huge problem with the saline implant population that becomes ill.
 The infection can be around the implant, which is often exacerbated by the patient’s breastfeeding with the implant in the submammary position or it can be within the implant where bacteria or fungi are found in the implant with a valve leak.

 Women who became ill from mold in or around their smooth saline breast implants experience what is called biotoxicity, a condition resulting from mold growing inside or around leaking saline implants.
 Dr. Ritchie Shoemaker, author of Mold Warriors suggests that this condition is equivalent to having sick building syndrome inside of one’s body.